Your 23 Week Old Baby – Development, Milestones & Care

-During this age, babies will need to be prepared for their vaccinations, so it is important that appointments are scheduled for the same.
-Babies can get a bit cranky after vaccinations, so try to have a break the day after the vaccination so you can spend time with them.
-Rarely do side effects surface, but there are rare cases when they can get a bit unsettled.
+During this age, babies will need to be prepared for their vaccinations, so it is important that parents schedule appointments with the doctor.
+Babies can get a bit cranky after vaccinations, so make sure to spend lots of time with your little one on the day of and after the vaccination.
+Rarely do side effects surface, but there are cases when babies can get a bit unsettled.

-Around 6 months is when babies can get their first cold, and for first-time parents, it can be a real scary experience when they fall ill.
-It is important that you go with your gut feeling if you think your baby is feeling unwell.
-Signs that show if your baby isn’t well-included changes in deeding, rashes, vomiting, elevated temperatures, diarrhoea and changes in behaviour.
+The age of 6 months is when babies can get their first cold, and for first-time parents, it can be a scary experience when their child falls ill.
+It is important that you go with your gut feeling if you think that your baby is feeling unwell.
+Signs that indicate that your baby might not be well are changes in deeding, rashes, vomiting, elevated temperatures, diarrhoea, and changes in behaviour.

-Here are a couple of games you can introduce your baby to at this age:
+Here are a few games you can introduce to your baby at this age:

-Here, you can sit on a chair and place your knees together while placing the baby on your knees.
-He can face you with legs to any of the sides.
-Place your arms around the baby’s waist and bounce him on your knee while singing “This is the way the lady rides, tri-tree-tree” and drop them during the final TREE.
-Babies will love it when they’re dropped, and this activity helps in developing their understanding of cause and effect.
+Here, you can sit on a chair, keep your knees together, and place your baby on your knees.
+He can face you with his legs to any of the sides.
+Place your arms around the baby’s waist, and bounce him on your knee while singing, this is the way the lady rides, tree-tree-tree, and drop them during the final tree.
+Babies will love it when they’re bouncing, and this activity helps in developing their understanding of cause and effect.

 [Also Read: 5 Months Old Baby Games and Activities]

-Also, if you feel that the baby is not able to digest their food properly or is constantly cranky, it could be because of some internal pain that she cannot express in any other way.
-Doctors can help diagnose the same and get them back to their playful mood.
+If your baby is showing signs of repeated illness, is catching colds very often, is constantly coughing or sneezing, or seems to be allergic to some material, consult a doctor immediately.
+If you feel that the baby is not able to digest his food properly or is constantly cranky, it could be because of some internal pain that he cannot express in any other way.
+A doctor can help diagnose the same, and get your child back to full health and his playful mood.

-Thus, 23 week-old babies go through a critical phase in their growth cycle, and parents need to figure out how they can keep them engaged and healthy.
-With time, you will see the efforts pay off as children begin committing themselves to doing things on their own and start building strength in their muscles.
+23-week-old babies go through a critical phase in their growth cycle, and parents need to figure out how they can keep them engaged and healthy.
+With time, you will see your efforts pay off as children begin committing themselves to do things on their own, and start building strength in their muscles!

 Previous Week: 22 Weeks Old Baby